raandree/PowerShell240812/README.md

 - Pester
 - Profiler

-- Vorstellung Desired State Configuration
+- Introdution Desired State Configuration
 - PowerShell Code Design and Best Practices
 - Code Security und Code Signing
   - Execution Policy is not a security tool: [15 Ways to Bypass the PowerShell Execution Policy](https://www.netspi.com/blog/technical-blog/network-pentesting/15-ways-to-bypass-the-powershell-execution-policy).
 AppLocker is the way to go.